xiangwanmath/xiangwanmath.github.io/research/student_research.md

 --->

 ### Seminar Courses
-[MATH 298](/pic/Xiang_JMM_2025.jpg) (1 credit, run every Spring) and MATH 390 (2 credits, run every Spring) are dedicated to students' work in research.
+MATH 298 (1 credit, run every Spring) and MATH 390 (2 credits, run every Spring) are dedicated to students' work in research.
 They are both approved **Engaged Learning** courses with 3 credits togather and meet the Loyola's EL requirement.

+See examples of their syllabi [here](https://loyolauniversitychicago-my.sharepoint.com/:f:/g/personal/xwan1_luc_edu/EmLEoqdNFG5GoQP56-2v0sgB_UWlK9cDdbK2Jr9BELW6GA).

 ### Independent Study
 This is for advanced students who are interested in learning beyond standard curricular offered at Loyola.
 The